dr-jam/ObserverExercise/README.md

 At this point, by using the UIButtons, you should be able to click on a color button and a destination button to set which group should go where.
 The correctly colored Pikminis should move to the chosen destination.

 ## 3: A Mini Tale of Life and Death
-Pikminis exist on the physical plane.
+In this virtual workd, Pikminis exist on the physical plane.
 Much like their fictional counterparts, Pikmin, Pikminis have a finite existence.

 Pikmini might love changing their color and moving to three different destinations, however, their life spans range roughly around 10 to 40 seconds.